-Andrew Richmond: I'm a first year PhD Student.
+Andrew Richmond: I'm a second year PhD Student.
 I mostly study the philosophies of mind and language, but I also have interests in the history of philosophy (especially Kant and early analytic), epistemology, and logic.

 Both undergraduate and graduate students can also take advantage of MAP’s events and larger network of mentors.
 For more information, please visit the MAP website: http://www.mapforthegap.com.

 Best Practices for the Inclusive Philosophy Classroom